AlarkaSanyal/SimpleJavaExamples/README.md

 #### Option A. ZeroMatrixA
 * Store the positions of zeros in two boolean arrays, row and column.
 * Loop through the row and column arrays and replace the corresponding rows and columns in the original matrix with zeros.
+**NB:** This will take O(N) space for the extra arrays.

+#### Option B. ZeroMatrixB
+* Check if the first row and column has any zero or not.
+* Use the first row and column to store which rows and columns need to be replaced with zero.
+* Based on firts row and column, update the rest of the matrix.
+Based on step 1, replace first row and column with zero.

+**NB:** This will take O(1) space.

 ## LinkedList Examples